wincent/clipper/README.md

 # At a glance

-    # macOS installation (using Homebrew; for non-Homebrew installs see below)
+## macOS installation (using Homebrew; for non-Homebrew installs see below)

     brew install clipper # run this outside of a tmux session

-    # Configuration for ~/.tmux.conf:
+## Configuration for `~/.tmux.conf`

+### tmux 2.4 and later

-    # tmux >= 2.4: bind "Enter" in copy mode to both copy and forward to Clipper
+    # Bind "Enter" in copy mode to both copy and forward to Clipper:
     bind-key -T copy-mode-vi Enter send-keys -X copy-pipe-and-cancel "nc localhost 8377"

+    # Or, if you are running on a platform where nc requires the `-N` switch (eg. Ubuntu):
+    bind-key -T copy-mode-vi Enter send-keys -X copy-pipe-and-cancel "nc -N localhost 8377"

     # Or, if you are running Clipper on a UNIX domain socket:
     bind-key -T copy-mode-vi Enter send-keys -X copy-pipe-and-cancel "nc -U ~/.clipper.sock"